Carnap/Carnap/README.md

 Carnap's primary application at the moment is powering [Carnap.io](https://carnap.io), a website supporting online logic instruction and learning.
-If  you'd like to seem some demos and more general information, head over to [Carnap.io/about](https://carnap.io/about).
+If  you'd like to see some demos and more general information, head over to [Carnap.io/about](https://carnap.io/about).

 If you'd like to learn more about using the server as an instructor, head over